steffenkk/modern-data-tools/Readme.md

 - [Atlan](https://atlan.com/platform/data-catalog/): A modern data catalog for the modern data stack.
 Integrate and expose all your data assets in a curated and centralized repository.
 - [Tableau Data Management Add-On](https://www.tableau.com/products/add-ons/data-management): Data Catalog and lineage for tableau online or server deployment.
 - [DBT Docs](https://docs.getdbt.com/reference/artifacts/catalog-json): Catalog from open-source data transformation tool dbt.
 Auto-genereated from your DBT Transformations and extensible in a YAML template.
+- [Amundsen](https://www.amundsen.io/): open-source data catalog developed by lyft and used by multiple other companies.
+Integrations to common data stores like redshift, snowflake, bigquery, etc.

 ## machine-learning
 Answer the question: what can the data tell us about the future?